 Steelwork, supports and robust designs

 As I alluded to above, its critical that the propulsion is directed only to the trough and conveyed product, the last thing you need is for your conveyor stand to start vibrating and walk itself out of the factory.
 Another disadvantage of vibrating conveyors is that they can literally shake themselves apart.
-Anyone can design a vibrating conveyor, the really skill lies in designing a vibratory conveyor which will last for decades.
+Anyone can design a vibrating conveyor, the real skill lies in designing a vibratory conveyor which will last for decades.
 At KMG, we have decades of experience in knowing how vibratory conveyors work and you can be confident that we know how to avoid the pitfalls.